ForceUniverse/dart-forcemvc/readme.md

 #### ForceRequest ####

-ForceRequest is an abstraction for HttpRequest
+ForceRequest is an extension for HttpRequest

 	forceRequest.postData().then((data) => print(data));